imjasonh/ImJasonH/articles/k8s-controllers-operators.md

 An Operator _is a Controller_ (i.e., it runs a control loop) that reconciles the observed operational state of _some piece of software_ toward a desired operational state.

-Operators are usually responsible for watching a bundle of Controllers, to make sure they're happy and healthy.
-Operators can also watch other types of software running on the cluster, to perform database maintenance and migrations.
+Operators can be responsible for watching a bundle of Controllers, to make sure they're happy and healthy.
+Operators can also watch other types of software running on the cluster, to perform database maintenance and migrations ([here's an Operator for PostgreSQL](https://postgres-operator.readthedocs.io/en/latest/)).

 Operators are particularly useful when it comes time to upgrade (or downgrade) a bundle of software on the cluster.
 To accomplish this, the desired state of those components can be described in an object the Operator watches.
 When the state of the object changes, the Operator performs some action like an upgrade, and updates that object's status.